mohanadelemary/marketing-science-learning-plan/1_experiment_design_stats/notes.md

 **Simple Linear Regression**

+- Linear equation that you solve for by minimizing the MSE or others like ASE

 Assumptions in SLR to be checked before interpreting the regression results

 1. Relationship can be fitted by a straight line